Émilienne Morin: Life in Barcelona

 Without Durruti there to help, Morin was forced to raise their newborn as a single parent.
 Through the CNT, she found a job as an usher at the Goya Theatre.
 She entrusted fellow CNT activist Teresa Margaleff to care for Colette while she was at work.
 During this time, Morin constantly had to move flats as she was often unable to pay her rent.
 She was only able to see Colette once per week, during her days off.
 She said that, during this period, she lived "the wretched life of women whose men are professional revolutionaries".

 In early 1932, Morin had complained to French anarchists that the Republican government was continuing to repress the working class while allowing the right-wing to openly conspire against it.
 In August 1932, reactionary military officers led by José Sanjurjo staged a military coup to overthrow the Republic, but it was defeated with the help of the CNT.
 The suppression of the coup led to an amnesty for anarchist political prisoners.
 By September, Durruti arrived back in Barcelona after six months away from his family.
 He was quickly arrested after giving a speech at a rally, once again causing her personal and financial difficulties.
 After his release in December 1932, he soon informed her that he was meeting with the Nosotros group to plan another anarchist insurrection.
-When the insurrection was supressed, Durruti was forced into hiding at Margaleff's house, where he spent more time together with Morin and their daughter than he had at any other moment.
+When the insurrection was suppressed, Durruti was forced into hiding at Margaleff's house, where he spent more time together with Morin and their daughter than he had at any other moment.
 He was eventually arrested and imprisoned in Seville, where he informed Morin of the conditions in the prison and the protests they had made when their comrades were prevented from visiting them.

 When Durruti was finally released from prison in May 1934, he and Morin moved into a flat in Sants.
 While Morin continued working at the Goya Theatre, Durruti had been blacklisted and was unable to find a job, so he attended to the housework and cared for their daughter.
 On one occasion, when another anarchist - Manuel Pérez - made fun of Durruti for doing "women's work", Morin questioned the man's commitment to gender equality and called him "underdeveloped" in comparison with her companion.